blab-lab/vsaSentence/README.md

 ------
 The main function is `stats_vsaSentencePaperFigs.m`, which is organized by the corresponding figure in the paper.
 Make sure to update the path on line 15.

-You will also need code in the free-speech repository (<https://github.com/carrien/free-speech>).
-To ensure compatibility, use a version from ~August 2024.

 Generate the figures
 ------
 The main function is `plot_vsaSentencePaperFigs.m`.
 Make sure to update the paths on lines 43 and 45.

-You will also need code in the free-speech repository (<https://github.com/carrien/free-speech>).

 This code uses `varycolor.m`, available at <https://www.mathworks.com/matlabcentral/fileexchange/21050-varycolor>, and `textborder.m`, available at <https://www.mathworks.com/matlabcentral/fileexchange/27383-textborder>.